openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/04-exceute-the-apis.md

 ![Select Diagram route](../../assets/intro-openshift/fis-deploy-app/04-select-diagram-route.png)

-The Route Diagram tab provids a graphical review of all the routes currently deployed in our API application.
+The Route Diagram tab provides a graphical review of all the routes currently deployed in our API application.
 After selecting this tab we should see something similar to what is pictured below; 5 routes represented as Enterprise Integration Patterns, or EIPs.
 Further details on EIPs can be found at the completions of this scenario:

 ![Detail Camel Route](../../assets/intro-openshift/fis-deploy-app/04-detail-camel-route.png)